 A director candidate must be a registered voter of the State of Idaho and a resident of the district.

-Candidates for election as an auditorium district director file nominating petitions which include the name of the candidate and signatures of at least five (5) gualified electors of the district.
+Candidates for election as an auditorium district director file nominating petitions which include the name of the candidate and signatures of at least five (5) qualified electors of the district.
 The Declaration of Candidacy and the Petition of Candidacy forms are available from and are filed with the secretary of the board.
 However, the forms are also available from the County Clerk's Election Office.
 The county clerk runs the election for the district but candidacy forms are filed with the district.
 The nomination petition must be filed not later than 5:00 p.m. on the ninth Friday preceding the election for which the nomination is made.
 After their election, members of the board must qualify to take office by filing an oath of office and a corporate surety bond (see 59-802(7), Idaho Code) at the expense of the district in an amount not to exceed \$1000 each.
-(34-1404, 67-4902, 67-4907, 67-4908, 67-4911, Idaho Code; see Election Consolidation Calendar for dates)
+(34-1404, 67-4902, 67-4907, 67-4908, 67-4911, Idaho Code; see Election Consolidation Calendar for dates) Who is responsible for administration of the election?

 The county clerk runs the election of an auditorium district in accordance with the provisions of Title 34, Chapter 14, Idaho Code, and provides for adequate polling places throughout the district.
 The county clerk also appoints election officials for the election.
 The county clerk performs all the necessary duties of the election official of an auditorium district including, but not limited to, publishing the notice of the filing deadline and the notice of the election, and preparation of the election calendar.
-(34-1401, 67-4907, 67-4911, Idaho Code)
+(34-1401, 34-1406, 67-4907, 67-4911, Idaho Code) Are write-in candidates allowed?